What Is The Performance Ceiling of My Classifier? Utilizing Category-Wise Influence Functions for Pareto Frontier Analysis: Proposed Approach

 \looseness-1Let the subset of samples of set $S$ that belong to class $k$ be denoted as $S^k$.
 We can then measure the influence score for training sample $z$ as ${P}^k(z) = \mathcal{I}^{\Hat{\theta}}(z, S^k)$ for all $k \in [K]$ using Eq. (\ref{eq:influence}).
 It is important to note that the category-wise influence vector ${P}(z)$ is a useful solution aimed at answering the research question (\textit{what is the classifier's performance ceiling?}) we had formulated above.
 More specifically, the influence vector allows users/developers to easily gauge the classifier's performance ceiling-- if all values of ${P}(z) > 0$, the sample $z$ is \textit{beneficial} to all categories and if all values of ${P}(z) \leq 0$, the sample $z$ is \textit{detrimental} to all categories.
 The third case is when ${P}(z)$ takes on \textit{mixed} values that are both positive and negative.

-Without loss of generalizability, consider the case scenario with two categories: $\mathcal{C}_1$ and $\mathcal{C}_2$.
-Given a model, we can calculate the influence vector for all training samples, and visualize the influence vector in Figure~\ref{fig:tradeoff}.
+\looseness-1Without loss of generalizability, consider the case scenario with two categories: $\mathcal{C}_1$ and $\mathcal{C}_2$.
+Given a model, we can calculate the influence vector for all training samples, and visualize the influence vector in Fig.~\ref{fig:tradeoff}.
 Training samples located in the joint negative region are expected to hinder performance in both categories; thus, their removal could lead to simultaneous improvements in both aspects.
 Conversely, samples in the joint positive region can be further leveraged or retrained to enhance performance.
 These observations imply that the presence of samples in either the joint negative or positive regions indicates room for Pareto improvement, suggesting that the current model has not yet reached the Pareto frontier.
-However, an important question arises: \textit{if no samples exist in the joint negative or positive regions, does this imply that the Pareto frontier has been achieved?} This question motivates further investigation into the geometric conditions and theoretical guarantees for achieving the Pareto frontier.
+However, an important question arises: \textit{if no samples exist in the joint negative or positive regions, does this imply that the Pareto frontier has been achieved?}

-The answer to the above question is no, indicating that the current model can still be improved.
+\looseness-1The answer to the above question is no, indicating that the current model can still be improved.
 At the individual sample level, if all samples may be located within tradeoff regions, involving or removing any sample will lead the tradeoff effect.
 However, when samples are considered collectively as a set, combining certain samples can yield a new sample that falls into the joint positive region.
-For example, as shown by the red arrows $z_1$ and $z_2$ in Figure~\ref{fig:tradeoff}, these two training samples lie in different tradeoff regions.
+For example, as shown by the red arrows $z_1$ and $z_2$ in Fig.~\ref{fig:tradeoff}, these two training samples lie in different tradeoff regions.
 Yet, when combined, the new sample becomes jointly beneficial to both categories.
 This observation suggests that a reweighting strategy \textit{can} be employed to modify the training set for Pareto improvements.
 Unlike approaches that simply decide whether to include or exclude individual samples, reweighting considers combinations of samples, providing a more general and flexible mechanism for optimization.
 Based on this insight, we can establish a new condition for achieving the Pareto frontier: all samples are close to the line $y=-x$ (the dashed green line).
 In the following, we will provide a reweighting framework based on the influence vector to achieve Pareto improvement.